Top 5 Service Dog Myths

 Service dogs should never be disturbed even if they appear to not be working.
 Many jobs require the dog to monitor the environment or remain focused on their handler.
 Petting, calling the dog, or offering attention could put the handler at risk if the dog is distracted from its job.
 If in doubt, it is always courteous to ask permission before petting any dog.

-Myth #4 You can always tell a “fake Service Dog” by how it looks and acts
+Myth #4 You can always tell a “fake Service Dog” by how it looks

 A service dog can be of any breed or size.
 Small service dogs can be used to detect allergens in the environment, alert to sounds, or provide psychiatric assistance.
 Extremely large breed dogs can be used to assist a person with balance and mobility support.
 Local laws that prohibit certain breed dogs in its jurisdiction do not apply to service dogs because they are not pets.